wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-goals-okr-coaching/includes/objectives.md

-We recommend starting an OKR coaching session with the first OKR question on objectives:
+We recommend starting an OKR coaching session with the first OKR question on objectives.

-***“What is the most important area of our business we need to focus on?”***
+## *“What is the most important area of our business we need to focus on?”*

 Asking this question helps an individual or team conclude where they should spend their time and effort and clarifies what they want to accomplish.

 As a pro-tip, this is a great time to use a whiteboard, or sticky notes both in-person and virtually to get folks brainstorming and set up objective ideas for later conversation.

 Let’s walk through a scenario in which this question (and follow ups) unfolds.